mass0n30/Retro-gaming-catalog/README.md

 Project Details

+Built using twitch IGDB API: https://www.igdb.com/api

+Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)

+FRONTEND:

 Feature I want to build is having a random screenshot generation on a page with endless scrolling.
 Clicking on a random given screenshot will take you to the game details page, this gives a nostalgic yet modern discovery feeling to it.
 Could maybe do this for all sections for the app, or pagination.
 Perhaps I should look at the library first.
 Can possibly use Framer Motion React library for this seamless transition scroll. screenshots stored to IGDBs CDN amazon cloud server enables this, as load times latency issues shouldn't be an issue.

-Built using twitch IGDB API: https://www.igdb.com/api

-Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)

-BACKEND directory:
+This could be helpful as far as lining up screenshots in grid: https://www.theodinproject.com/lessons/node-path-advanced-html-and-css-responsive-images

+Design:

+For this project I believe desktop first will be fine, I want to establish how I should modularize my css moving forward, along with other things.
+Will implement BEM practice (Block, Element and Modifier)

+BACKEND:

 Image size docs: https://api-docs.igdb.com/#reference